 The important thing is that you have these estimates in the first place.
-Without them it’s very difficult to know what you’re aiming for and how realistic it is.
+Without them, it’s very difficult to know what you’re aiming for and how realistic it is.

-If I see that to make your business work, you need a 50% CTR, when the industry average is 1%, I’m going to tell you to go back to the drawing board.
+If I see that to make your new business idea work, you need a 50% CTR, when the industry average is 1%, I’m going to tell you to go back to the drawing board.
 Just the act of writing out these assumptions is usually enough for your gut to tell you that something doesn’t feel realistic.
-Ideally though, you’ve put down conservative estimates and the model still works out great.
+Ideally, though, you’ve put down conservative estimates and the model still works out great.

 Viral Coefficient / Retention

 One thing that most people fail to understand is the power of virality and retention.
 Sure they think it’d be cool to ‘go viral’ but even then they’re using the term wrong.
-For example a celebrity Tweeting out something that then gets seen by a million people, doesn’t mean it has ‘gone viral’.
+For example, a celebrity Tweeting out something that then gets seen by a million people doesn’t mean it has ‘gone viral’.
 It’s only ‘viral’ if those people then share it with more than 1 other person each, who in turn spread it to more than 1 other person each, and so on till it spreads throughout the World.

 You might recognize that’s exactly how a virus spreads (hence the name).
 If I give you and two other people in my office a cold, they might pass it on to three other people each themselves, now we have nine people infected.
 If the same rate continues, we’ll have 27 (9 x 3), then 81, then 243.
 Woah, that escalated quickly!